 - Conviction of any six-point violation in the 24 months immediately preceding application.

-- Conviction for operating a commercial motor vehicle while impaired in the 24 months immediately preceding application.
+- Conviction for operating a motor vehicle while impaired in the 24 months immediately preceding application.

 - A suspension or revocation in the 36 months immediately preceding application.

 - Suspensions for Failure to Appear in Court (FAC), Failure to Comply with a Judgment (FCJ), failure to appear for re-examination, financial responsibility, non-sufficient funds checks, and a suspension or revocation for a temporary medical condition do not disqualify an applicant for a CDL.

 Medical and Physical Requirements

 Unless exempt, you need to comply with federal or state medical/physical requirements before receiving a CDL.
 When applying for your CDL, you will sign a statement that says all necessary medical/physical requirements have been met.
 Before taking any CDL skills tests, you must provide a valid medical examiner's card or medical waiver card to your examiner which allows you to operate your commercial motor vehicle.
 Ask your employer about these medical/physical requirements.

 How Can I Get Additional Information on Medical/Physical Requirements?

 Intrastate (in Michigan) medical/physical requirements and state commercial vehicle rules and regulations, contact: